 UNNAMED POTENTIAL MONSOONER #1 (and Nick)

 The next day I receive another message from someone I had randomly met online who wanted to meet for the first time about coming on the trip.
-Nick Sellers — a monsooner from my recent November 2017 Moldova trip — would run into us at the bar (he happens to live nearby) and subsequently lends his support for her to go.
+Nick Sellers — a monsooner from my recent November 2017 Moldova trip — would later run into us at the bar (he happens to live nearby) and subsequently lends his support for her to go.
 MUST BE A COINCIDENCE.

 She then confirms her spot on the trip the next day.